How to Trade Solana 2026: Complete Beginner's Guide to First Trade

 How much to start with: You can begin with as little as 0.1 SOL (approximately $15-25 at current prices).
 We recommend 0.5-1 SOL as a comfortable starting amount for beginners.

-Step 2: Understand What You Can Trade
+Step 2: What Can You Trade on Solana?

 Solana's ecosystem has several categories of tokens: